What is headless eCommerce?

 - Short term pain, long term gain – Developing and maintaining your traditional eCommerce website and it’s many back-end integrations can lead to a significant overhead as time goes on.
 You’re bound to specific code, integrations and development standards that will eventually age and require ongoing maintenance.
 By comparison, headless requires an initial upfront cost with limited ongoing fees and much greater flexibility for omnichannel or agile marketing strategies that keep you ahead of the curve

 - Speed – It’s the word on every merchant’s lips.
 Fast sites equals happy customers and higher conversion rates.
 Loading the front end of the site can be anchored to the performance of the back-end system it is reliant on.
 By cutting off the head, you are master of your site speed in a way that traditional eCommerce solutions can not compare.

 Ultimately, headless eCommerce gives you flexibility and greater capacity to improve and stay relevant over the long term.

 While headless can sound great, there is a reason that solutions like Shopify exist.
 They save time and give you a good practice solution to common problems.

 If you are going to go headless, you will need to invest in building the front-end presentation layer from scratch.
-So the initial time to market may be a little slower.
-But once established, the change velocity could be increased, and you ability to change and modify untethered..
+So the initial time to market may be slower.
+But once established, you’re poised and ready to modify your platforms untethered.

 Who uses headless eCommerce?